xxie-stat/xxie-stat.github.io/_pages/about.md

 I am an incoming Assistant Professor in the Department of Statistics at Florida State University.

-My research focuses on statistical process control, data stream onitoring, sequential learning and more.
+My research focuses on statistical process control, data stream onitoring, sequential learning and machine learning in process monitoring.

 Employment
 ======